 Before you ever start teaching your child to ride a pedal bike, make sure that they have a solid sense of balance and a decent bike that won’t curtail their progress.
 Also, make sure they actually seem interested in learning.

 Most kids are ready to ride a pedal bike sometime between the ages of 2.5 and 6 years old.
 Readiness is very individual to each child, and may be at least partially dependent on how much they have been exposed to bicycles, how early they started riding a balance bike, and their own level of athletic ability/interest.

 Lastly, make sure that kiddo is wearing a helmet before you start!

 Start With A Balance Bike

 Learning to balance on a push bike is so much easier than learning how to balance on a pedal bike.
-Read this article on why I recommend starting a balance bike, and this article on how to encourage your child to ride a balance bike.
+Read my guide to balance bikes to understand why I recommend starting a balance bike and how to encourage your child to ride a balance bike.

 Skip the Training Wheels